alexfernandez/alexfernandez.github.io/permanent/cv.md

 ## Education

-I learned programming when I was 10, even before I had a computer:
+I learned programming even before I had a computer:
 I wrote stupid BASIC programs on paper and run to the house of my friend [Carlos](https://twitter.com/zuiko21), who owned a ZX Spectrum, to type and run them.
-When I got my own Amstrad CPC 6128 a couple of years later I wrote a lot of programs in the included BASIC interpreter, and later a few more using Z80 assembler.
+When I got my own Amstrad CPC 6128 a few years later
+I wrote a lot of programs in the included BASIC interpreter, and later a few more using Z80 assembler.